LeidyGil/leidygil.github.io/SQL_English.md

 DROP TABLE patentes;
 ALTER TABLE patentes2 RENAME TO patentes;

--- Removing a restriction
+### Removing a restriction
 -- Just as restrictions can be added to columns, they can also be removed.
--- Removing a restriction from an existing table
+-- Removing a restriction FROM an existing table
--- To remove a restriction from an existing table in SQLite, we need to follow a procedure similar to adding a restriction.
+-- To remove a restriction FROM an existing table in SQLite, we need to follow a procedure similar to adding a restriction.
 -- Create a new table without the restriction.
--- Copy the data from the original table to the new table.
+-- Copy the data FROM the original table to the new table.
 -- Delete the original table.
 -- Rename the new table to the original table name.